BALAJI24092001/Machine-Learning/Linear Algebra/README.md

 \end{pmatrix}An
 $$

-**NOTE**: A vector is always a columnt vector, i.e., a matrix of dimension $n\times1$.

-**Matrices**
+<u>**Matrices**</u>

 The intuitive understanding of a matrix comes from the usecase of matrices.
-Take an identity matrix, which is all values of 1 in the diagonal positions and all 0 in non-diagonal poisitions.
+Take an identity matrix, which is values of 1 in the diagonal positions and all 0 in non-diagonal poisitions.
 If the identity matrix is of dim n, then a column vector of dim n is said to be the linear combination of the column vectors of the identity matrix.
 In general, the column vectors in the identity matrix are called the trival basis.

 - Elements in a rectangular array with numbers in rows and columns.
 - Order of a matrix is given by $m \times n$ where $m$ is the number of rows and $n$ is the number of columns.